-There seems to be a lot of confusion about 401(k) loans.
-Some will say they are the worst idea since investing 100% in crypto, while others have used them to gain more than they could with a 401(k).
+There seems to be a lot of confusion about borrowing from your 401k.
+Some will say they are the worst idea since investing 100% in crypto, while others have used them to gain more than they could with a 401k.
 Ultimately, there is a lot of fear when it comes to accessing your retirement fund.

 Let’s get real, sometimes we get in a money crunch and need to access cash quickly.
-Instead of using a sketchy payday loan with high-interest rates, a 401(k) loan could be a great option.
+Instead of using a sketchy payday loan with high-interest rates, borrowing from your 401k loan could be a great option.

-A 401(k) loan means you are essentially borrowing from your future self.
+Borrowing from your 401k means you are essentially taking a loan from your future self.
 Technically, it’s not a loan as there is no lender, and accessing the money doesn’t involve your credit score in any way.

 This can get confusing for some.
 You might be thinking, “How do I pay interest back to myself?”